Students can participate in the Honors Program in two ways: by joining Commonwealth Honors or Departmental Honors.

 Transfer students can participate in either program.
 Whether you were part of another Honors Program or have received your associate’s degree and would like to participate as a junior, we can help you determine which path is right for you.

-The culmination of both Commonwealth and Departmental Honors is the honors thesis, a research or creative project of the student’s choice.
-Honors students have the invaluable opportunity to work with a faculty mentor in their field on a thesis project over a semester or year.
 Students frequently say the honors thesis was their most rewarding experience at BSU.
-They appreciate the one-on-one mentoring, immersing themselves in an area of study they love, and producing an exemplary sample of their work for competitive job opportunities or graduate school.
+They appreciate the one-on-one mentoring, immersing themselves in an area of study they love and producing an exemplary sample of their work for competitive job opportunities or graduate school.